vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/immutability.md

 ## Working with immutable backups {#working-with-immutable-backups}

-When setting up backup jobs in Xen Orchestra, select your configured immutable backup repository (whether it's an S3 bucket or an on-premises one).
+When setting up backup jobs in Xen Orchestra, select your configured immutable backup repository.
 Define your retention and rotation policies as you normally would.
 Immutability ensures that existing backups cannot be deleted or altered before their protection period expires, while still allowing new backups to be added.

+Retention and immutability are two independent mechanisms, and they only coexist peacefully within a specific range of settings.
+The [retention calculator](../calculator.md) models both, and shows what a given combination of retention, full backup interval and immutability duration actually protects.
+Run it before enabling immutability on a job.

 ## Best practices {#best-practices}